Audit process definition

 What is the Audit Process?

 The audit process is the series of steps followed by an auditor in order to conduct an audit engagement with a client.
+Audit processes are also used by an internal audit department when conducting internal audit projects within a business.
 The exact steps followed will depend on the nature of the audit engagement, but typically follow the general steps noted below.

 Step 1.
 Request General Information from the Client